interglobalmedia/tic-tac-toe-no-cra/README.md

 The [extract-text-webpack-plugin](https://github.com/webpack-contrib/extract-text-webpack-plugin/issues/701) does not play well with webpack 4.
 Word is to replace it with the [mini-css-extract-plugin](https://webpack.js.org/plugins/mini-css-extract-plugin/) instead.
 This works very well.

 The **CommonsChunkPlugin** has been removed from `the internal webpack graph`.
 It has been replaced by `optimization.splitChunks`.
-To learn more, please visit the webpack docs: [SplitChunksPlugin](https://webpack.js.org/plugins/split-chunks-plugin/);
+To learn more, please visit the webpack docs: [SplitChunksPlugin](https://webpack.js.org/plugins/split-chunks-plugin/).

 I am looking further into the packages containing the vulnerabilities, including the webpack docs.
 No answers in the plugin repos themselves.
-Perhaps [Webpack] has some alternatives (none that I know of yet).
+Perhaps [Webpack](https://webpack.js.org/) has some alternatives (none that I know of yet).

 **Update:** Have not yet found working alternatives.
 That means reducing the size of the image BEFORE adding it to the application.